GoogleChrome/kino/README.md

 # Kino

-Description @todo
+This is a sample media (VOD) app to demonstrate media functionality in the context of a Progressive Web App.

 ## Running the site locally

-Start by creating a new project from the [Firebase Console](https://console.firebase.google.com/) and then setup the Firebase CLI with NPM.
+Start by creating a new project from the [Firebase Console](https://console.firebase.google.com/) and then set up the Firebase CLI with NPM.

 **Important**: This project uses a local Firebase emulator, which mean you need to install the Firebase CLI globally.